zbhavyai/fedora-setup/README.md

    make dev
    ```

-   To setup everything what this repository offers, run:
+   To set up everything this repository offers, run:

    ```shell
    make all